 If you’re a mortgage company in the market for lending software, or a loan officer looking for an app that can help streamline your productivity, there are many different—perhaps hundreds of—choices available.
-While we’re not industry professionals, top search results included Mortgage Dashboard, Mortgage Builder, and Floify.
+Top search results included Mortgage Dashboard, Mortgage Builder, and Floify.

 And if you’re a consumer, there are several online-only lenders that utilize algorithm-based underwriting and are integrated with other systems to quickly pull data and documents.
-Some of the more popular options include Rocket Mortgage, Lenda, Clara Lending, and Guaranteed Rate, to name just a few.
+Some of the more popular options include Rocket Mortgage and Guaranteed Rate, to name just a few.

 However, if you’re looking for an end-to-end solution that encompasses most of these features, the only product we encountered during our research was Blend.
 We also had an opportunity to speak with a company representative, who explained the uniqueness of their business model this way:

 “Blend modernizes the mortgage process with data science, automation, and sleek design — powering the digital mortgage, while leaving the lending to those who know best.

 The company is partnered with numerous top-10 and -20 mortgage lenders (Wells Fargo, US Bank, Movement Mortgage, to name a few), to provide lenders with the tools they need to verify borrower information efficiently, ensuring loan quality while shortening application times.